rudderlabs/rudder-blog/content/blog/RudderStack-Releases-Support-for-Confluent-Cloud-and-Lytics.md

 ---

 title: "RudderStack Releases Support for Confluent Cloud and Lytics"

-siteMetadescription: "Adding into the 3rd party integrations Rudderstack now supports Confluent Cloud & Lytics.
+siteMetadescription: "Adding into the third party integrations Rudderstack now supports Confluent Cloud & Lytics.
 With which an individual can send event data from preferred data."

 date: 2020-12-09T00:00:00+05:30